Daniel’s Prophecy of the Seventy Sevens (Daniel 9:24-27)

 The second view is the Dispensational Two-Advent View.
 Unlike the TFAV, it holds that here Daniel refers not only to Christ’s first advent, but also to his second, when he comes again at the end of a seven year season of tribulation for ethnic Israel.
 This view has little historic precedent, having arisen in mid-19th century England among the Plymouth Brethren.
 And yet, for reasons discussed earlier, it has become widely popular in evangelical circles.
 It is the most complex and controversial of the three interpretations.
 If, however, we confine ourselves to the basics, it is fairly easy to describe and understand.
 Let us briefly survey it, verse by verse.

 The subject matter of verse 25 is the (events of the) first 69 weeks.
 These total 483 calendar years.
-According to (most) Dispensationalists, they began in 445 B.C., when king Artaxerxes issued a decree authorizing the restoration of Jerusalem, which was indeed rebuilt in stressful times under the leadership of Nehemiah (Neh.
-2:1f).
+According to (most) dispensationalists, they began in 445 B.C., when king Artaxerxes issued a decree authorizing the restoration of Jerusalem, which was indeed rebuilt in stressful times under the leadership of Nehemiah (Nehemiah 2:1f).
 They ended either at the birth of Messiah the Prince or at his triumphal entry into Jerusalem.
-Notably, Dispensationalists cannot quite make this scheme chronologically viable, and so resort to massaging the numbers involved.
-Some suggest that Artaxerxes actually issued his decree in 455 BC, while others say that here the Spirit reckons a year as 360 days (2).
+Notably, dispensationalists cannot quite make this scheme chronologically viable, and so resort to massaging the numbers involved.
+Some suggest that Artaxerxes actually issued his decree in 455 BC, while others say that here the Spirit reckons a year as 360 days.2

 Moreover, they did not foresee still another mystery, one that will bring the Church Era to a close: the Rapture.
-At the Rapture, God will send the glorified Christ secretly to lift his Bride into the skies above the earth and then carry her to heaven, where she will be safe and secure from the vicissitudes of the seven terrible years now to begin: The Tribulation (Mt.
-24:6, 15, 1 Thess.
-4, 1 Thess.
-4:13ff, Rev. 7:14).
+At the Rapture, God will send the glorified Christ secretly to lift his Bride into the skies above the earth and then carry her to heaven, where she will be safe and secure from the vicissitudes of the seven terrible years now to begin: The Tribulation (Matthew 24:6, 15; 1 Thessalonians 4, 4:13ff; Revelation 7:14).

-In sum, Dispensationalists hold that God has placed a great “parenthesis”—a huge temporal gulf, now some two millennia long—between the end of verse 26 and the beginning of verse 27.
+In sum, dispensationalists hold that God has placed a great “parenthesis”—a huge temporal gulf, now some two millennia long—between the end of verse 26 and the beginning of verse 27.
 Again, they call this gulf the mystery of the Church Era.
-When it began, God’s prophetic time clock—his stated plans for ethnic Israel—stopped (v.
-26).
-But as soon the Rapture occurs, it will start to tick again (v.
-27)!
+When it began, God’s prophetic time clock—his stated plans for ethnic Israel—stopped (26).
+But as soon the Rapture occurs, it will start to tick again (27)!

 Daniel 9: The Rock of Dispensationalism